6 Accessing and using the distribution models

 You can analyze the SDM data in the tool you prefer - either through a programming language like R or Python, or using GIS programs like QGIS and ArcGIS.
 Here we will provide codes examples in R, the language used to produce the models, and also some examples in QGIS.

 Note that for working in GIS programs, for some applications you will need to convert the Parquet files to CSV.
-There are multiple ways of doing that: you can use our R function (see below), this online tool, or Python pandas library.
+There are multiple ways of doing that: you can use the R arrow package or Python pandas library.
 If you downloaded your data through the maps platform, then files are already in .csv format.

 6.3.1 Loading predictions